mwarddev/personal-budget-calculator/README.md

 # Personal Budget Calculator

 Personal Budget Calculator (or PBC) helps the user calculate their personal finances over the course of a month.
-The calculator with give the user a visual representation of their finances with balances and a chart to show how much of their income they are saving or where overspending occurs.
+The calculator will give the user a visual representation of their finances with balances and a chart to show how much of their income they are saving or where overspending occurs.
 The results will show a percentage of each outgoing element so they can identify where they can make further savings.
 The form can also be manipulated further to show the impact of these savings after a recalculation.

 ![Am I Responsive image](assets/readme_images/pbc_air.png)